SmartlyDressedGames/Unturned-Docs/items/key-asset.rst

 Key Assets
 ==========

-Keys are intended to be used as a part of the Steam Economy, rather than as in-game content.
+Keys are created from the ItemKeyAsset class.
+They are intended to be used as a part of the Steam Economy, rather than as in-game content.
 As such, none of its unique properties can be properly utilized by modders.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.